LidiaRipollSanchez/Neuropeptide-Connectome/README.md

 **Figure 4**

-*  : Number of neurons that express each GPCR
+* Barplot_Neuron_with_GPCR.png : Number of neurons that express each GPCR, used for the assortativity analysis
-*  : Number of neurons that express each cognate NPP
+* Barplot_Neuron_with_neuropeptide.png : Number of neurons that express each NPP, used for the assortativity analysis
 * 07072022_NPP_GPCR_networks_short_range_model : Adjacency matrices of all 91 NPP-GPCR networks short-range
 * 07072022_NPP_GPCR_networks_mid_range_model : Adjacency matrices of all 91 NPP-GPCR networks mid range